Branching States as The Emergent Structure of a Quantum Universe

+{It is noteworthy that we did not explicitly make the distinction between optimal and projective measurements, since zero discord states are not perturbed by rank-1 POVMs.
+Therefore, in the case above, the notation ``$D(\mc{S}:\check{\mc{F}})$'' refers to optimal measurements that are also projections on $\mc{F}$.
+The distinction will need to be made once we extend the result to ``\textit{epsilon}'' discord.}

-\paragraph{Proximity to a branching form.} The geometric framing of decoherence and discord strongly suggests that the mechanism underlying the emergence of classicality is self-organization: the elements of the support of the geometric quantum state $\left\{ \chi_{\alpha \beta}\right\}$ spontaneously form clusters $\Omega_n$, each centered around a pointer state.
+\paragraph{Proximity to a branching form.} The geometric framing of decoherence ({given by CE}) and discord strongly suggests that the mechanism underlying the emergence of classicality is self-organization: the elements of the support of the {conditional quantum ensemble} $\left\{ \chi_{\alpha \beta}\right\}$ spontaneously form clusters $\Omega_n$, each centered around a pointer state.
 In turn, this corresponds to a branching structure of the global pure state $\ket{\psi_{\mc{S}\mc{F} \overline{\mc{F}}}}$.
 However, as proven above, the condition holds if and only if discord is \emph{exactly} zero.
 Little can be said about the realistic situation in which discord is small but not exactly zero.
 More puzzling, due to discord's highly nonlinear character, there is no guarantee that a generic small-discord state will be in the proximity of a zero discord one.

 Entanglement has an analogous statement which pertains to the fact that a generic state with low entanglement of formation might be far from the closest separable state.
 While this is technically true, the geometric analysis paints a rather compelling picture, pointing towards the fact that clustering around pointer states is the only way in which classical behavior can emerge.
 Violation of this condition intuitively leads to violation of decoherence or large discord.